Family member, friend or carer of a service user?

-If you have any questions about the support you may be eligible for, or caring in general, you can call our carers team on (01472) 806800.
+If you have any questions about the support and information available to you, you can call our team on (01472) 806800.

-If you have any questions about the support you may be eligible for, or caring in general, you can email our carers team on NAV.email@example.com.
+If you have any questions about the support and information available to you, you can email our team on NAV.email@example.com.

 If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.

 Alternatively, you can call NHS 111 free from a landline or mobile phone.